 With the addition of McPhillips, the board of supervisors now have a 4-1 Republican majority, including Chairman Leo Quinn, Vice Chairman Tom Panzer and freshman supervisor Mark McKee.

-In an opinion piece submitted to the media, lone Democrat Frank Feinberg criticized the Republican majority for not choosing a viable Democratic candidate to fill a seat occupied by a Democrat and said the decision showed a lack of biaprtisanship.
+In an submitted to the media, lone Democrat Frank Feinberg criticized the Republican majority for not choosing a viable Democratic candidate to fill a seat occupied by a Democrat and said the decision showed a lack of biaprtisanship.